CJ-Jackson/paniko/README.md

 [constructor](https://github.com/CJ-Jackson/paniko/blob/master/paniko/www/home.go#L15)
 once, as it's pass by value, every time I call a method it's create a new copy of the struct, it's basically immutable;
 therefore avoiding anti-patterns like singletons.

+## What does paniko do?

+It's automatically docdrops, if I don't report to the system.